jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Analyzer-AI-Agent.md

 ---
 I enjoy trading stocks for long-term investing because it requires knowledge, analytical skills, and a long-term perspective.
 Over time, I have developed technical skills in analyzing stock charts to identify patterns, resistance and support levels, and to gauge whether the stock is becoming bearish or bullish.
 I also enjoy reading news and listening to tech podcasts to stay up-to-date on upcoming trends.

-In addition to personal interests, wealth generation in the post-AI era is predominantly driven by investments in the equity market.
+In addition to personal interests, in the era of AGI, wealth is predominantly generated through equity market investments.

 ## A Stock AI Agent
 That said, I don't always have time to watch live stock charts.
 That makes me want to create a stock app where AI agents analyze the charts and relate them to market sentiment to give trading insights.